 If neither of these DIY troubleshooting tips has corrected your cooling issue, it’s time to call a professional.

-Issues that Always Require an Appliance Repair Technician:
+Refrigerator Problems that Always Require an Appliance Repair Technician

 Broken Ice Makers